gulpjs/hacker/README.md

 #### Options
 - `--cwd` specify the working directory to start looking for your Hackfile
 - `--require` require an external module before loading your hackfile (e.g. coffee-script)
+- `---verbose` show some debugging info about how hacker is working

 ### Examples